MicrosoftDocs/cpp-docs/docs/standard-library/promise-class.md

 As a result of this method, any threads that are blocked on the associated asynchronous state become unblocked.

 The first method also throws any exception that is thrown when *Val* is copied into the associated asynchronous state.
-In this situation, the associated asynchronous state is not set to ready.
+In this situation, the associated asynchronous state isn't set to ready.

 The second method also throws any exception that is thrown when *Val* is moved into the associated asynchronous state.
-In this situation, the associated asynchronous state is not set to ready.
+In this situation, the associated asynchronous state isn't set to ready.

 For the partial specialization `promise<Ty&>`, the stored value is in effect a reference to *Val*.